seanWLawrence/hendrix/README.md

 ## TODO

+Need internet
 - Update Pug, Haml and Nunjucks recipes
-- Remove --template flag functionality
+- Update the table of contents

 - Add spec for onPostHelp
-- Change name from `templatesPath` to `generatorsPath`
-- Update the table of contents
 - Create a guide for creating generators from scratch, in a docs folder
 - Create branch for v1 and add v1 docs to README as a reference
+- Change variable names from template to generator, where applicable